GregHilston/data-science-portfolio/README.md

 ## Natural Language Processing (NLP)

+[comment]: # (% ds-most-important-phrases-in-corpus-api and ds-most-important-phrases-in-corpus-drone)
+- Most Important Phrases In Corpus
+  - Wrote a production ready micro service based system to find N "important" sentences that would summarize a given corpus.
+Used TF-IDF to discover "important" sentences and page rank to sort them.
+An API accepted jobs and posted them to amazon web services (AWS) simple queue system (SQS), while N drones pull down jobs, process the request and POST the results back to the requester.
+Was used as an opportunity to create an example project for the data science team, on using:
+    - Docker
+    - linting (prospector and mypy)
+    - Git hooks (to run linting)
+    - Continuous integration continuous deployment (CircleCi)
+    - Unit tests (pytest)

+[comment]: # (ds_sentiment)
+- User Review Sentiment Analysis
+  - Implemented a cron polling system that processes users review's sentiment using flask and Google Cloud's Language API.

 [comment]: # (ds_advice_local_categories)
 - Inter Company Categorization Mapping
   - Automated the mapping of data from one company's categorization to another, using gensim and glove vectors.